Friday, December 30, 2011

 See Me Improving

-ne of my favorite writer websites, has posted a review of Travis Nichols' new collection of poems, See Me Improving (a great title).
+The Rumpus, one of my favorite writer websites, has posted a review of Travis Nichols' new collection of poems, See Me Improving (a great title).
 I met Travis back when I interned at Wave; he was partner to the managing editor at the time.
 I'm happy to see his work is making its way into the world.
 The review's interesting, too.

 Monday, January 3, 2011